CoinRequest/BUTTON-Wallet-PHP-API/README.md

 And call the desired endpoint

 ```
-$buttonWallet->linkEndpoint()->fastLink($params);
+$buttonWallet->linkEndpoint()->createLink($params);
 ```

 The current implemented endpoints are:

+* /FastLink/
+    * create
+    * readAll
+    * readInfoByUuid
+    * readByUuid
+    * webhook
-* /FastLink
+    * webhook/set

 Documentation of the endpoints will be later available online.
-Please check the code for any documentation.
+Please check the code for documentation and example requests and responses.

 ## Running the tests